Find Affordable College Courses

 77 Yearly Graduations

 University of West Alabama is the 13th most popular school in the nation for students seeking a master's degree in instructional media.
-Roughly 5,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,100 per year, while in-state graduate students, on average, pay $6,678 per year.
-During the 2020-2021 academic year, 77 people received their master's degree in instructional media from University of West Alabama.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 97% were women.
+During the most recent year for which we have data, 77 people received their master's degree in instructional media from University of West Alabama.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Data shows that University of West Alabama graduates that hold this degree go on to make a median salary of $62,560.

 #14